 I am an ecologist and evolutionary biologist interested in plant-microbiome relationships.
-My work combines large-scale observations, mechanistic experiments, and molecular approaches to explore how plants interact with their associated microbes, why these interactions vary under different environments, and what impact they have on the ecology and evolution of populations, communities, and ecosystems.
+My work combines large-scale observations, mechanistic experiments, and molecular approaches to explore the ways in which plants interact with their associated microbes, how these interactions vary under different conditions, and what impact they have on the ecology and evolution of populations, communities, and ecosystems.

 I am currently the Lead Data Scientist at the Society for the Protection of Underground Networks (SPUN).
 I was previously a postdoc in the Peay Lab at Stanford University working on the biogeography of plant-fungal symbioses and how they influence species geographic distributions and coexistence.
-I completed my PhD in the Schweitzer Lab at the University of Tennessee where I focused on the eco-evolutionary dynamics of plant-soil interactions and their response to global change.
+I completed my PhD in the Schweitzer Lab at the University of Tennessee where I focused on the eco-evolutionary dynamics of plant-soil linkages and their response to global change.

 Microbial drivers of diversity and function

 Plants assemble, defend themselves from, and form symbioses with highly diverse microbial communities.
 These relationships affect individual plant performance, influence population dynamics that shape community composition, and help determine the productivity and biogeochemical cycles of entire ecosystems.
-My research explores plant-microbe interactions behind patterns of biodiversity and ecosystem function.
+My research explores the plant-microbe interactions behind patterns of biodiversity and ecosystem function.

 Community and ecosystem genetics